asamuzaK/webext-schema/README.md

 ### schema.channel

-Schemas for "release", "beta", "central" are available.
-Release channel defaults to "beta".
+Channel defaults to "beta".

-If you want to specify a particular channel, pass one of the three channels as an argument when creating the instance.
+"central", "beta", "release" for WebExtensions, and "mail" for MailExtensions are available.

 ```
 const schema = new Schema("central");
 ```

-Or you can set it afterwards.
+Also, you can set it afterwards.

 ```
 const schema = new Schema();